What is Elastic Demand?

 Advantages of Elastic Demand

 - Elastic demand helps to retain the price of the goods.
-If the demand is sensitive with the price, buyers would purchase its substitutes rather buying the primary product.
+If the demand is sensitive to the price, buyers would purchase their substitutes rather buying the primary product.
 Thus, it helps to maintain the price of the commodity.

-- Availability of different substitutes helps to retain demand for all the varieties of goods.
+- The availability of different substitutes helps to retain demand for all the varieties of goods.

 - As per the law of demand, the price has a correlation with the quantity demanded.
 A slight increase in price would aid a slight decrease in the demand for the good.
 A further increase would result in a moderate fall in demand.
-However, a drastic increase or fall in price would inversely effect on the quantity of the good.
+However, a drastic increase or fall in price would inversely affect the quantity of the goods.